rekkep/Map_Art/README.md

 # Contact

-If you need help or find a bug contact me on Discord.
+If you need help or find a bug contact me on Discord: rekkep#7705
-Discord: rekkep#7705